Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 Also her ability to be an icon despite not wanting to be an icon, like, she didn't choose to be in the spotlight, but that's what's happened.
 And now that she's in that space, she's doing the most that she can with it, even though it's not something she's fully comfortable with.
 You know, that's very important to be able to do that and also just recognize how hard that is for a person.

-[41:42] Jennifer: Rhett, you're a father now, as mentioned, how has your outlook changed since having kids?
+[41:56] Jennifer: Rhett, you're a father now, how has your outlook changed since having kids?

 One of the most rewarding things about having kids has been seeing my oldest son's emerging interest in the natural world and his concern about the environment.
 He's six now, but he's already picked up an incredible array of knowledge about ecosystems and animals.
 And I've learned quite a lot of random wildlife trivia from him.